 LONDON, Feb 13 (Reuters) - German government bonds were in demand on Tuesday as recent multi-year highs on yields on either side of the Atlantic proved attractive for some investors.

-Later on Tuesday, Italy kicks off one of the most hefty weeks of supply this year so far by offering up to 7.75 billion euros in bonds due in October 2020, November 2024 and March 2048.
+Italy kicked off one of the most hefty weeks of supply this year so far by selling around 7.68 billion euros in bonds maturing in 2020, 2024 and 2048.